emhedlin/tuvu_mr/README.md

 # TUVU Mark Recap

 The dataset summarizes ~20 years of Turkey Vulture wing-tagging efforts led by Stuart Houston.
-Tagging was primarily conducted on hatch-year individuals, but some adults were trapped by blocking all exits in the nesting location (usually an abandoned farm house).
-Work was mostly completed in Saskatchewan with some observations from Alberta.
+Tagging was mostly done with hatch-years, but there was some success trapping adults by waiting until they entered the nest site (usually an abandoned farm house), blocking off all exists, and then sending in some poor soul (me) to tackle them.
+Work was mostly completed in Saskatchewan with some tagging in Alberta.
 Resighting locations are dispersed throughout AB and SK, and all the way down to wintering grounds in South America.
-Tagged individuals are rarely observed in the second year, current thinking is that they stay relatively far south.
+Tagged individuals are rarely observed in the second year, current thinking is that they stay south of the border.

 ###
-*note:* I know satellite transmitter data exists, but I need to find it.
-If I can, we can integrate known-fate estimations of survival with mark-recapture estimates.
+*note:* I know a fair number of satellite transmitters were fit to adults, but I need to find the data.
+If I can, we can integrate known-fate estimations of adult survival with mark-recapture estimates.

 <p float="center">
   <img src="documents/tuvu.jpg" width="900" />